Description

 From here, open your navigator at http://localhost:9080/?MAP=/my_project&SERVICE=WMS&REQUEST=GetCapabilities in order to get the WMS Capabilities if your project is wms-enabled.

-See the working example in examples/basic
+See the working example in examples/basic-qgis-services

 Scaling your services